twolfson/if-i-were-to-build-a-startup-web-app/docs/django-react-security-and-architecture.md

 Maybe there's some hack/workaround with a callback URL/endpoint but that's likely opening the door for further security issues.

 As a result, the implementer is likely stuck hacking together their own full security implementation =/

+## Third party authentication providers
+Auth0 and such are viable alternatives to setting up all this handshaking yourself.
+At the same time, it foregoes a lot of long-term tradeoffs as well as doesn't save that much time (e.g. maybe 2 days).

+Tradeoffs include:

+- Long-term Vendor lock-in for users (very hard to migrate)
+- Additional existential risks for company (e.g. risk of abrupt shutdown, uptime limitations)
+- Not being able to see user info inside Django admin
+- Possible limitations around custom logic/fields

 ## Recap
 - Django hosting `django-allauth` + styling similarly is the sanest path to develop on